jaliss/securesocial/docs/src/manual/source/guide/authorization.md

 		def isAuthorized(user: Identity): Boolean
 	}

-This is a sample implementation that only grants acccess to users that logged in usign a given provider:
+This is a sample implementation that only grants acccess to users that logged in using a given provider:

 	:::scala
 	case class WithProvider(provider: String) extends Authorization {